The rundown on 2019’s 9 best single jogging strollers, and how to choose the one that’s right for you.

 The best: Bumbleride’s Speed is made of recycled materials, and doesn’t contain PVC, BPA, phthalates, fire retardant, or polyurethane foam.
 Plus, the stroller comes with a tire pump, a wrist strap, and reflective logos.

 Is it for you?
-If you’re looking for an eco-friendly jogging stroller that’s height-adjustable, Bumbleride’s Speed is the stroller for you.Click here to see today's price of the Bumbleride Speed Jogging Stroller on Amazon
+If you’re looking for an eco-friendly jogging stroller that’s height-adjustable, Bumbleride’s Speed is the stroller for you.Click here to see today's price for the Bumbleride Speed Jogging Stroller on Amazon

 Baby Jogger’s Summit x3 is probably the company’s only real jogging stroller.
 A popular choice among parents, this jogging stroller it features a hand brake, as well as a front wheel that can either swivel or lock into place.